kubermatic/kubermatic/docs/proposals/prometheus-operator.md

 3. Rewriting resource management logic in seed-controller-manager to manage the operator's custom resources, e.g. `Prometheus` instead of `StatefulSet`, `PrometheusRule` instead of some `ConfigMap`s).
    1. Manage `Prometheus` CRs instead of StatefulSets
    2. Manage `PrometheusRule`s instead of `ConfigMaps`
-   3. Use a single `PodMonitor` object targetting each other Prometheus instance in all `cluster-xxxxxx` namespaces.
+   3. Use a single `PodMonitor` object targeting each other Prometheus instance in all `cluster-xxxxxx` namespaces.
 Configuration of federation would be handled once.
    4. Each of the per-usercluster Prometheus instance has to be configured with specific etcd secrets used to scrape etcd-server metrics.

 4. Define plan for migrating the data between old and new Prometheus instances.